petescode/homelab/kvm-cockpit/index.md

 Laptop: Dell Precision 5520

-Since this laptop doesn't have an Ethernet port, I used a USB-C-to-Ethernet cable to
+Since this laptop doesn't have an Ethernet port, I used a USB-C-to-Ethernet cable

 Start by installing CentOS 8 Stream, select the option for Virtualization Host, and use the Enable toggle to automatically configure the network connection